tranxactive/J2PAY/README.md

 when a transaction is successfully processed some gateways return transaction id as transaction_id or transId or trans_tag blah blah. but if you are using J2pay you will always receive "transactionId".

-You can see J2Pay official documentation and contributors guide on [j2pay.tranxactive.com](http://j2pay.tranxactive.com/)
+## Documentaion

+You can find documention inside docs directory, documentation is build on php so you must host it.

 The following gateways are available.